loning/universe/02_basic_concepts.md

 Observer dimension elevation means improved classicalization efficiency.

-### Quantum Consciousness
+### 4. Quantum Consciousness

-Quantum consciousness is the long-term stable quantum entanglement structure between the universe and observers:
+**Quantum Consciousness** is the long-term stable quantum entanglement structure between the universe and observers:

 $$
 |\psi\rangle_{\text{Quantum Consciousness}}=|\psi\rangle_{\text{Universe}}\otimes|\psi\rangle_{\text{Observer}}
 $$

-Consciousness is not classical matter but a quantum information structure shared between the universe and observers.
+Consciousness is not classical but a quantum information structure shared between the universe and observers.
+This explains why consciousness has non-local, holistic, and difficult-to-fully-classicalize characteristics.

-### Classical Memory and Classical Entropy
+### 5. Classical Memory and Classical Entropy

-Formed after observers classicalize quantum consciousness:

-- **Classical Memory** (knowledge): Effectively classicalized information;
-- **Classical Entropy**: Disordered information that cannot be effectively classicalized.

-The expression formula is:
+**Classical Memory and Classical Entropy** are the two results formed after quantum consciousness is classicalized by the observer:

 $$
-|\psi\rangle_{\text{Quantum Consciousness}}\rightarrow\text{Classical Memory}+S_{\text{Classical Entropy}}
+|\psi\rangle_{\text{Quantum Consciousness}}\rightarrow \text{Classical Memory (Knowledge)}+S_{\text{Classical Entropy}}
 $$

+Classical memory is information that observers can stably store and understand, forming knowledge structures; classical entropy is information that observers cannot effectively classicalize, manifested as chaotic, disordered, or incomprehensible information.

-### Quantum Entanglement
+### 6. Quantum Entanglement

-Quantum entanglement is the basic connection method of quantum information networks, essentially an **inseparable wave function structure**, divided into:
+**Quantum Entanglement** is the basic connection method of quantum information networks, essentially an inseparable wave function structure, divided into:

-- **Effective Quantum Entanglement**: Entanglement that classicalizes into knowledge;
-- **Ineffective Quantum Entanglement**: Entanglement that classicalizes into entropy:

 $$
 |\psi\rangle_{\text{Entanglement}}=\begin{cases}